david-martin/proposals/push/ups_integration_with_openshift.md

 As detailed in [Sign On Proposal](../auth/developer-single-sign-on-across-mobile-services.md), a goal with all Mobile Services is to have a consistent login experience by logging in using OpenShift credentials.
 This currently isn't the case as a separate User in Keycloak is used.

-*As a developer, I want a simplified setup of Push variants in UPS so that I don't have to manually define them and link them back to Mobile Clients in OpenShift*
+*As a developer, I want a to setup Push variants and link them to Mobile Clients in OpenShift so that I can get Push notifications working as fast & easy as possible with my Mobile Clients*

 Currently there is a switch in context and terms between creating Mobile Clients in OpenShift, and setting up Push Applications & Variants in UPS.
 The developer creates a 'Mobile Client' in OpenShift as a logical construct to represent the App they are developing outside of OpenShift.